kyxap1/starred/README.md

 - [cobra](https://github.com/spf13/cobra) - A Commander for modern Go CLI interactions
 - [license](https://github.com/nishanths/license) - Generate license files
 - [packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
-- [terraform](https://github.com/hashicorp/terraform) - Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
+- [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [bosun](https://github.com/bosun-monitor/bosun) - Time Series Alerting Framework
 - [httpdiff](https://github.com/jgrahamc/httpdiff) - Perform the same request against two HTTP servers and diff the results